 Alexander Toth is a sophomore vocal performance major studying composition with Alexandros Spyrou.
 His past experiences with music include performances in the 2013 Iowa All-State Choir, the 2014 Iowa State Honor Choir, Ankeny High School’s production of Grease as Johnny Casino, two vocal recitals with the Katherine Eberle voice studio at the University of Iowa, and two of the University of Iowa’s opera productions as an ensemble member.
 “Puzzles” is Alexander’s first attempt at post-tonal composition.

-Jonathan Wilson is a candidate for the doctorate in music composition at The University of Iowa.
+Jonathan Wilson is an adjunct faculty member at Saint Ambrose University and a candidate for the doctorate in music composition at the University of Iowa.
 His works have been performed at the Ann Arbor Film Festival, European Media Art Festival, the Experimental Superstars Film Festival, the Big Muddy Film Festival, SEAMUS, NYCEMF, NSEME, the Iowa Music Teachers Association State Conference, and the Midwest Composers Symposium.
 He is the winner of the 2014 Iowa Music Teachers Association Composition Competition and a runner-up for the 2014 Donald Sinta Saxophone Quartet National Composition Competition.
 Receiving his Master of Music and Bachelor of Music degrees in music composition from Western Illinois University, Jonathan has studied composition with Josh Levine, David Gompper, Lawrence Fritts, James Romig, James Caldwell, Paul Paccione, and John Cooper.
 In addition to composition, Jonathan has studied conducting under Richard Hughey and Mike Fansler.
-His works focus on conceptual ideas that become foundational to his structural ideas.
 Jonathan is a member of the Society of Composers, Inc., SEAMUS, the Iowa Composers Forum, and the American Composers Forum.

 Benjamin Wolfe is a junior studying vocal performance with Rachel Joselson.
 A musician with a wide range of interests, he also studies composition with Jean-François Charles and has completed his Associate of Arts degree in Music at Iowa Western Community College, where he studied flute.